 - If I have a question, who do I call?
 Who responds to the calls?
 Do you accept questions via e-mail?

 - Am I allowed to write a personal birth plan?
-Will it be respected?
 A personal birth plan is a written agreement between you and your doctor as to how your baby will be delivered.
 It gives the parents more of a role in the decision-making process; however, the plan is no guarantee that your birthing process will go as planned, because complications can arise.
 If there are problems, your doctor will make decisions based on what is safest for you and your baby.

 - What is your policy on inducing labor if I go beyond my due date?